-The K10 is the most famous of Knight's range and is generally considered to be one of the “best upright pianos” ever produced in the UK.
+The Knight Piano Company was one of Britain's most recognised manufacturers of fine, high-quality pianos, which are famous for being extremely well-made, with only top-quality materials used in their construction.
+The K10 is from the 'K' range and is the most famous of Knight's pianos.
+It is generally considered to be one of the “best upright pianos” ever produced in the UK.

-The frames in Knight pianos where built on the girder principle which has twice the strength of frames fitted to the average piano.
-Knight designers dispensed the bar brace in the treble section which claimed to have eliminated the "bad notes" which normally occur on each side of the treble break bar.
-The frame was anchored to a four post quarter sawn beech back, with the soundboard secured between the back and the iron frame.
-The exceptionally sturdy method used by Knight in the construction of their pianos ensures superior stability of tone and strength.
+The frame of the Knight K10 was built on the girder principle, which reportedly has twice the strength of frames fitted to the average piano.
+This extra strength also allowed Knight to dispense the brace bar in the treble section, which claimed to have eliminated the "bad notes", that normally occur on each side of the brace.

 Variations of the K10